taliotech/django-meets-blockchain-site/docs/part-2/instructions.md

 ### Checking the CBUS Token Balance

 Since we eventually want to capture the Columbus Token to the wallet, let's start by adding a new endpoint within `/wallets` that checks whether or not the wallet has the token already.
-Since the Columbus Token smart contract only allows one token per wallet, any given wallet's token balance will be either 0 or 1.
+While it is possible that a wallet could have more than one token, or even a fractional amount of tokens (by way of trading them with others), since the Columbus Token smart contract only allows a wallet to request a single token, the CBUS token balance will generally be either 0 or 1.

 This endpoint will essentially be a variation of the `check_balance` endpoint you made in Part 1; let's call this one `check_token_balance`.